The Strand Magazine: Fiction

 The Sherlock Holmes short stories by Arthur Conan Doyle were first published in The Strand in the UK.
 Some of the stories were previously or simultaneously published in US magazines, while several were first published in the United States in the US edition of The Strand Magazine a month after being published in the UK edition.
 38 of the Sherlock Holmes stories, including The Hound of the Baskervilles, were illustrated by Sidney Paget in The Strand.
 Paget's illustrations helped form the popular image of Holmes.
 With the serialisation of Doyle's The Hound of the Baskervilles, sales reached their peak.
 Readers lined up outside the magazine's offices, waiting to get the next installment.
 Doyle also wrote other stories that were published in The Strand Magazine.

 A number of short stories by Agatha Christie were first published in The Strand in the UK, such as the Hercule Poirot stories collected in The Labours of Hercules.
 Many short stories by P. G. Wodehouse, including most of Wodehouse's Jeeves short stories, were first published in The Strand in the UK (some were published earlier or in the same month in US magazines).

-Other contributors included E. W. Hornung, Graham Greene, Rudyard Kipling, W. Somerset Maugham, E. Nesbit, Dorothy L. Sayers, Georges Simenon, Leo Tolstoy, and H. G. Wells, as well as Grant Allen, Margery Allingham, J. E. Preston Muddock, E. C. Bentley, Mary Angela Dickens, C. B. Fry, Walter Goodman, W. W. Jacobs, Arthur Morrison, Edgar Wallace, Max Beerbohm and Dornford Yates.
+Other contributors included E. W. Hornung, Graham Greene, Rudyard Kipling, W. Somerset Maugham, E. Nesbit, Dorothy L. Sayers, Georges Simenon, Leo Tolstoy, and H. G. Wells, as well as Grant Allen, Margery Allingham, H. C. McNeile (aka Sapper), J. E. Preston Muddock, E. C. Bentley, Mary Angela Dickens, C. B. Fry, Walter Goodman, W. W. Jacobs, Arthur Morrison, Edgar Wallace, Max Beerbohm and Dornford Yates.

 Puzzles and non-fiction

 In addition to the many fiction pieces and illustrations, The Strand has been also known for some time as the source of ground-breaking brain teasers, under a column called "Perplexities", first written by Henry Dudeney.
 Dudeney introduced many new concepts to the puzzle world, including the first known crossnumber puzzle, in 1926.
 In that same year, Dudeney produced an article, "The Psychology of Puzzle Crazes", reflecting and analysing the demand for such works.
 He edited Perplexities from 1910 until he died in 1930.
 G. H. Savage became the column's editor, soon to be joined by William Thomas Williams (as W. T. Williams), who in 1935 authored the best-known cross-figure puzzle of today.
 The puzzle goes by many names, the original being "The Little Pigley Farm".
 It has also been known as "Dog's Mead", "Little Pigley", "Little Piggly Farm", "Little Pigsby", "Pilgrims' Plot", and "Dog Days".

 Some articles by Winston Churchill were published in the magazine.
 Once a sketch drawn by Queen Victoria of one of her children appeared with her permission.
+Early issues of the magazine featured non-fiction articles about features and institutions of London, such as the Fire Brigade, the River Police or the veterinary college.